napasornc/c0dew0rd/week 7/readme.md

     paragraph that is printed stay in the same coordinates ENDIF
 FOR every the individual letter that is clicked
-    Group selected letters
+    group selected letters
 ENDFOR
 PRECONDITON: Group of letter is equal to 1
-WHILE Group of letter < 3
+WHILE group of letter < 3
-    IF Group of letter is place in the drop in box1 THEN Box1 is filled
+    IF group of letter is place in the drop in box1 THEN Box1 is filled
-    ELSE IF Group of letter is place in the drop in box2 THEN Box2 is filled
+    ELSE IF group of letter is place in the drop in box2 THEN Box2 is filled
 ENDWHILE
 FOR every group of letters in box1 and box2
-    Combine group of letter from box1 with group of letter from box2 PRINT
+    combine group of letter from box1 with group of letter from box2 PRINT
 ENDFOR
 IF the new word touch any word in paragraph